Best Canon wide-angle lenses

 |

-Recently launched in January 2025, the Samyang AF 12mm f/2 RF-S presents itself as an accessible ultra-wide-angle lens.
-It offers a focal equivalent to 19mm in full frame and a bright aperture of f/2, ideal in low-light situations.
-The lens is robust and weather-sealed, allowing use in any conditions.
+Launched in January 2025, the Samyang AF 12mm f/2 RF-S is positioned as an accessible ultra-wide-angle lens.
+It offers a 19mm full-frame equivalent focal length and a bright aperture of f/2, ideal for low-light situations.
+The lens is robust and weather-sealed, making it suitable for more demanding shooting conditions.

-On the field, sharpness is remarkable at the center from f/2, although it lacks uniformity at the edges.
-To enhance sharpness, simply close the diaphragm to f/5.6.
+In the field, sharpness is remarkable at the center from f/2, although it lacks uniformity at the edges.
+To improve sharpness, simply stop down to f/5.6.
 Overall, the lens manages optical flaws well, including flare and chromatic aberrations.
 It is perfect for landscape, architectural, and astrophotography.
-In a few words, if you’re looking for a bright and especially affordable wide-angle, this is a no-brainer choice!
+In short, if you’re looking for a bright and especially affordable wide-angle, this is an easy option to recommend.

 5. Sigma 16mm f/1.4 DC DN Contemporary RF-S